- RECENT ARTICLES

 Sofiane is one of PreScouter's Project Architects.
-He specializes in the financial industry.
-His responsibilities include managing the overall project and scholar team to ensure successful project outcomes for our clients.
+He leads the financial and professional services and high-tech verticals at PreScouter.
 Sofiane earned his B.S. in Materials Science and Engineering from The University of Illinois at Urbana-Champaign, and his Ph.D. in Materials Science and Engineering from the Georgia Institute of Technology.
 His research focus was in nanotechnology and energy storage.
-Since graduating from Georgia Tech, he has worked as an emerging technology and business strategy consultant at several firms and for his own clients.
+After graduating from Georgia Tech, he worked as an emerging technology and business strategy consultant at several firms and for his own clients before joining PreScouter.

 - What are the disadvantages of cryptocurrencies? - November 16, 2017

 - Attractive opportunities in the semiconductor industry - November 13, 2017

 - What is the next generation of cryptocurrencies? - November 6, 2017